alfieqashwa/qozycue/note.md

 ✅ When creating startTimer in pool table where has/have ordered, the timer not display properly (assuming the bug is on api.orders.findByPoolTable )
 ✅ Setup Pdf Download Transactions based on Date Range ✅ New Feature: Free Orderline (Manager Access Level)
+✅ Avoid Delete Product if it has already on orderline(s) ✅ Avoid Delete Packet if it has already on poolRental(s)

 ## Backlog (Future Plan)